LDAWG-a11y/a11yWebApp/src/guides/social-media-content-and-publishing-checklists.md

   - /public/docs/sm_posting_checklist.docx
 isGuide: true
 ---
-Social media is a now growing aspect of communicating with audiences.
-By designing accessible communications into your campaigns, you can embed good practices and engage more people across all platforms.
+Social media is a growing aspect of communicating with audiences.
+By designing accessible communications into your campaigns, you embed good practices and will engage more people across all platforms.

-Creating accessible social media content shares a lot of good practice with creating accessible content in other forms, but there are some additional things to think about when publishing content to social media platforms.
+Creating accessible social media content shares a lot of good practice with creating accessible content in other forms, but there are additional things to think about when publishing content to social media platforms.

-To help remind you of things to check when creating and posting accessible social media content we have provided the following two checklists.
-The first focuses on things to consider when creating content ready for sharing social media, such as preparing alt text, planned use of emojis etc. The second focuses on steps to post accessible content including a few pointers for some of the most common social media platforms.
+Below are two lists to help remind you of things to check when creating and posting accessible social media content.

+1. Creating content checklist: such as preparing alt text, creating graphics, planned use of emojis etc.
+2. Posting accessible content, including a few pointers for some of the most common social media platforms.

 We also have other useful resources including: